 - To guide them to become a good citizen in our community

 - To help them develop the confidence to try new things

 - To recognize their heritage and celebrate their culture and traditions

-Thank you for reading our profile.
-We appreciate the opportunity to introduce ourselves, and we hope that we have shown you that there is a place for your child in our home and in our hearts.
-We know that you will make the best choice; we respect your loving decision.
-We look forward to meeting you and taking the next steps together.
+Thank You for Reading Our Profile!
+We hope that we have shown you that there is a place for your child in our home and in our hearts.
+We admire your courage and strength that led you to choosing adoption.
+We respect your loving decision.
+We look forward to taking the next steps together.